What is Physical Literacy?

 - is a holistic concept, involving physical, social, emotional, cognitive and spiritual dimensions.

-How does a person develop their physical literacy?
+How does a person develop their Physical Literacy?

-A person’s physical literacy is the outcome of the many physical experiences they have, so is not static or linear.
+A person’s Physical Literacy is the outcome of the many physical experiences they have, so is not static or linear.

-While all life stages are important and contribute, the experiences in childhood and adolescence are of particular significance due to the long-term impact of these developmental stages.
+While all life stages are important and contribute, the physical activity experiences in childhood and adolescence are of particular significance due to the long-term impact of these developmental stages.

-To have the best effect possible on a person’s physical literacy development, these experiences need to be high quality and represent value to the individual – the more positive the impact, the greater the likelihood of a lifelong commitment to being active.
+To have the best effect possible on a person’s Physical Literacy development, these experiences need to be high quality and represent value to the individual – the more positive the impact, the greater the likelihood of a lifelong commitment to being active.